AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 What we achieved is that the use case calls methods that are shared by all interfaces, so it doesn't depend on the specific type of the wrapper itself.
 When you are asked to open a door you don't need to know the specific type of wood used to create the door.
 If it's a door, and behaves like a door, you can definitely open it.
 When the use case calls the interface, the latter converts the call in another call in the specific language of the database (for example using a library that has been designed to access it).

-FIGURE 6 - The use case calls the interface, which calls the database
+FIGURE 6 - The use case calls the interface

 The storage interface receives data from the database in a custom format, which may use language structures or more complex types defined by the database itself.
 The interface has to convert the data in a format that is known to the use case and return it.

-FIGURE 7 - The use case calls the interface, which calls the database
+FIGURE 7 - The interface calls the database

 At this point, the use case has the raw data extracted from the data source, and has a chance to apply some more business logic, like further filtering the data or processing it in a way that cannot be done by the data source.
 In the specific case that we are considering, there is nothing left to do, so the use case can return the data immediately.